pjpjsocute/JAVA_INTERVIEW_GUIDE/docs/database.md

 ### Transactions

-#### **1、The four characteristics of a transaction**
+#### **1、The four characteristics of a transaction (ACID)**

 **Four Major Characteristics of Transactions:** Atomicity, Consistency, Isolation, Durability

-**Atomicity:** A transaction is the smallest execution unit and cannot be split.
+- **Atomicity:** A transaction is the smallest execution unit and cannot be split.
 The atomicity of a transaction ensures that actions are either fully completed or not executed at all.

-**Consistency:** Before and after executing a transaction, the data remains consistent.
+- **Consistency:** Before and after executing a transaction, the data remains consistent.
 The results of multiple transactions reading the same data are the same;

-**Isolation:** When accessing the database concurrently, one user's transaction is not interfered with by other transactions.
+- **Isolation:** When accessing the database concurrently, one user's transaction is not interfered with by other transactions.
 The database is independent between concurrent transactions;

-**Durability:** After a transaction is committed, the changes it makes to the data in the database are permanent and should not be affected by any database failures.
+- **Durability:** After a transaction is committed, the changes it makes to the data in the database are permanent and should not be affected by any database failures.

 **Implementation guarantees:**